vnbhatia/todoVoodoo/README.md

 - `framework:` Container for reusable services such as logging, exception handling, routing, security, local storage etc. These services are expected to work out-of-the-box without any changes for most applications.
 The template provides sample implementations for the first three.
 (This folder is called `blocks` in the gulp-patterns project.)

-- `core:` Contains functionality that is shared across the application and will probably need customization for a specific application.
+- `core:` Contains functionality that is shared across the application.
 This includes directives, filters and services and styles common to the entire application.

-- `components:` Contains all the components of the application.
-We recommend thinking of an Angular application as a tree of components, starting with the `app` component as the root of this tree.
+- `components:` Contains all the components of the application, with the `app` component as the root of this tree.

 - `images:` Images used in the application.